run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

   --set installCRDs=true
 ```

-For RKE, you must then configure Run:ai to use the cert-manager.
+For RKE only, you must then configure Run:ai to use the cert-manager.
 When creating a cluster on the Run:ai user interface:

 * Download the "On Premise" Kubernetes type.
 * Edit the cluster values file and change `useCertManager` to `true`